Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 I have tried many types and brands of hair bleach.

-Surely I forget some, but the ones I listed above are my favorites.
+Surely I forget some, but the ones I listed above are my favourites.
 These are, for me, the best hair bleach I’ve tried to date.
 If I remember someone else, or try a new one that I like, I will update the post.
 Among all that, the best hair bleach, for my taste is Blondme from Schwarzkoft.

 Hair bleach prices